hashgraph/hedera-improvement-proposal/README.md

 ## Types

-There are two types of Hedera Improvement Proposals:
+There are three types of Hedera Improvement Proposals:

 - A Standard HIP - describes any changes that affect most or all clients using or running Hedera Hashgraph, this can be a change to the network protocol, transaction validity rules, proposed application standards/conventions, or any changes or addition that affects the interoperability of applications using Hedera Hashgraph.
 Standard HIPs can be broken down into the following categories: